cloudwatt/applications/application-mycloudmanager/README-EN.md

 You can access the MyCloudManager administration interface via the URL **[MyCloudManager](http://manager.default.svc.mycloudmanager)**

-## And then?
+## And after?

 This article will acquaint you with this first version of MyCloudManager.
 It is available to all Cloudwatt users in **Beta mode** and therefore currently free.

 The intention of the CAT ( Cloudwatt Automation Team) is to provide improvements on a bimonthly basis.
 In our roadmap, we expect among others:
+* instrumentalisation of Ubuntu 16.04 instance,
-* A French version
+* A French version,
-* Several operation effectiveness enhancements
+* Several operation effectiveness enhancements,
-* Add the backup function
+* Add the backup function,
-* HA Version
+* HA Version,
-* An additional menu to contact Cloudwatt supporting teams
+* An additional menu to contact Cloudwatt supporting teams or command a cloud coaching prestation,
-* Support of 2d region
+* Support of second region
 * many other things

 Suggestions for improvement ?
 Services that you would like ? do not hesitate to contact us [apps@cloudwatt.com](mailto:apps@cloudwatt.com)